Sunday, February 4, 2007

 -Chana Goodfriend - Help in packing the kits and readying them for delivery

 -Dr. Bronner's Magic Soaps - 18-in-one all-purpose fair trade organic liquid soap bottles.
 "All-one!", as Ralph Bronner, the company's VP says.
+They also offered up delicious, nutritious and organic Alpsnack hemp energy bars and organic hemp peppermint and orange lip balm.

 -EcoLips - Tasty Hemp-vanilla lip conditioner